-World bank to invest in new hedge fund
+World Bank to invest in new hedge fund

-LONDON The World Bank is investing in a hedge fund in an attempt to help banks reduce capital that new rules will force them to set aside against loans to small companies in emerging markets, the Financial Times reported on Monday.
+LONDON The World Bank is investing in a hedge fund in order to help banks reduce capital that new rules will force them to set aside against loans to small companies in emerging markets, the Financial Times reported on Monday.

-The newspaper said the bank's International Finance Corp (IFC) arm is putting $100 million (63 million pounds) into a new fund being set up by London and New York-based Christofferson Robb & Co.
+The International Finance Corp, the World Bank's private-sector lending arm, is putting $100 million (63 million pounds) into a new fund being set up by Christofferson Robb & Co, which is based in London and New York.

-Its New York founders are raising another 189 million pounds from private investors.

-The fund will put up cash to cover unexpected loan losses in return for a cut from a bank.

 The FT said the IFC fund will operate mainly with big international banks and will encourage an extra $2.5 billion to $4 billion of lending to developing countries.